Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 13 Pfaffian

 \subsection{Mirror Partner}

 Our main aim of this subsection is to explicitly construct a mirror family of $X_{13}$.
-As $X_{13}$ is not a complete intersection Calabi-Yau threefold, the Batyrev-Borisov mirror construction is not applicable.
-Now we briefly review the tropical mirror construction proposed by J. B\oe hm.
-His construction reproduces the conventional Batyrev-Borisov mirror construction for complete intersection Calabi-Yau in toric Fano varieties.
+As $X_{13}$ is not a complete intersection Calabi--Yau threefold, the Batyrev--Borisov mirror construction is not applicable.
+We shall first briefly review the tropical mirror construction proposed by J. B\"{o}hm.
+His construction reproduces the conventional Batyrev--Borisov mirror construction for complete intersection Calabi--Yau in toric Fano varieties.
 For a thorough treatment of the tropical mirror construction, we refer the reader to the original paper \cite{boehm}. \\